chandrahaswtw/ellipsis-tooltip-react-chan/README.md

 # ellipsis-tooltip-react-chan

 > Hi there, this package helps in truncating the overflown text or inline element with ellipsis & shows tooltip on hover.
-It shows tooltip on hover only when the text is overflown, else it looks like a normal element.
+It shows tooltip only when the text is overflown, else it looks like a normal element.
 This is dynamic i.e., when screen is minimized more elements get truncated it dynamically show tooltips wherever necessary.
  This uses [react-tooltip](https://www.npmjs.com/package/react-tooltip) package to display truncated content & [uuid](https://www.npmjs.com/package/uuid) to generate unique id's for tooltips.

 **DEMO** : Currently working on it.
 Will be updating the documentation with the URL for the same.